Shekhale/gbnns_dim_red/README.md

  - thinner or shorter net for transformation

- - the better realization for matrix product
+ - the better implemented of matrix multiplication for net application (not implemented)

+ - fast matrix multiplication for re-ranking best elements from a low-dimensional space in original (not implemented)

 ##### Learn better
 For most task `triplet` method quiet enough, but if you: